dss-extensions/DSS-Python/README.md

 ```

-If you want to play with the experimental OpenDSS-PM interface (from OpenDSS v8), it is installed side-by-side and you can import it as:
+~~If you want to play with the experimental OpenDSS-PM interface (from OpenDSS v8), it is installed side-by-side and you can import it as:~~ -- temporarily disabled in DSS Python 0.10.5.
+Check back in a few months.

 ```python
 import dss.v8
 dss_engine = dss.v8.DSS
 ```

-Although it is experimental, most of its funcionality is working.
+~~Although it is experimental, most of its funcionality is working.
 Depending on your use-case, the parallel interface can be an easy way of better using your machine resources.
-Otherwise, you can always use general distributed computing resources via Python.
+Otherwise, you can always use general distributed computing resources via Python.~~

-Beware the v8 alternative can present issues and it should be removed as soon as all OpenDSS 8+ features are integrated into the default version.
+~~Beware the v8 alternative can present issues and it should be removed as soon as all OpenDSS 8+ features are integrated into the default version.~~

 Testing
 =======